ngenux/enigma/README.md

 # Team - enigma
 This team repository centralizes all collaborative projects for efficient sharing, tracking and teamwork.

-Members - *Aman, Chacko, Sindhu, Shashwath and Siraj*
+Members - *Aman, Chacko, Sindhu, Shashwath and Siraj.*

 # Project Branching Workflow for Team